Coral bleaching: Indonesia

-In 2017 there was a study done on two islands in Indonesia to see how their coral cover was.
-One of the places was Melinjo Islands and the other was Saktu Islands.
-In Saktu Island the lifeform conditions were categorized as bad, with an average coral cover of 22.3%.
-In Melinjo Islands the lifeform conditions were categorized as bad, with an average coral cover of 22.2%.
+In 2017, there was a study done on two islands in Indonesia to see how their coral cover was.
+One of the places was the Melinjo Islands and the other was the Saktu Islands.
+On Saktu Island, the lifeform conditions were categorized as bad, with an average coral cover of 22.3%.
+In the Melinjo Islands, the lifeform conditions were categorized as bad, with an average coral cover of 22.2%.

 Atlantic Ocean

 United States

+During the 2005 mass bleaching event in Florida, the bleaching patterns varied among species.
+Colpophyllia natans and Diploria strigosa were particularly susceptible to thermal stress, whereas Stephanocoenia intersepta exhibited greater tolerance.
+Moreover, it was noted that larger coral colonies experienced more bleaching compared to smaller ones.
+The prediction suggests that mass bleaching events are likely to affect larger coral colonies even within the same community.

 In South Florida, a 2016 survey of large corals from Key Biscayne to Fort Lauderdale found that about 66% of the corals were dead or reduced to less than half of their live tissue.

 Belize

 The first recorded mass bleaching event that took place in the Belize Barrier Reef was in 1998, where sea level temperatures reached up to 31.5 C from 10 August to 14 October.
 For a few days, Hurricane Mitch brought in stormy weather on 27 October but only reduced temperatures by 1 degree or less.
 During this time period, mass bleaching in the fore-reef and lagoon occurred.
 While some fore reef colonies suffered some damage, coral mortality in the lagoon was catastrophic.

 The most prevalent coral in the reefs Belize in 1998 was the lettuce coral, Agaricia tenuifolia.
 On 22 and 23 October, surveys were conducted at two sites and the findings were devastating.
 Virtually all the living coral was bleached white and their skeletons indicated that they had died recently.
 At the lagoon floor, complete bleaching was evident among A. tenuifolia.
 Furthermore, surveys done in 1999 and 2000 showed a near total mortality of A. tenuifolia at all depths.
 Similar patterns occurred in other coral species as well.
 Measurements on water turbidity suggest that these mortalities were attributed to rising water temperatures rather than solar radiation.